aridiosilva/TDD/README.md

 - It checks whether the software application behaves as expected with the negative or unwanted user inputs.
 - The purpose of negative testing is to ensure that the software application does not crash and remains stable with invalid data inputs.
 - Either software system should not accept the values or else it should throw an error message for these invalid data inputs.

+- Negative testing commonly referred to as **error path testing** or **failure testing** is generally done to ensure the stability of the application.

+- Negative testing is the process of applying as much creativity as possible and validating the application against invalid data.
+This means its intended purpose is to check if the errors are being shown to the user where it’s supposed to, or handling a bad value more gracefully.
+- It is absolutely essential to understand why negative testing is necessary.
+- The application or software’s functional reliability can be quantified only with effectively designed negative scenarios.
+- Negative testing not only aims to bring out any potential flaws that could cause serious impact on the consumption of the product on the whole but can be instrumental in determining the conditions under which the application can crash.
+- Finally, it ensures that there is sufficient error validation present in the software.

 ![NPS](https://github.com/aridiosilva/TDD/blob/main/Negative_testing_AridioSilva.jpg)